JovannMC/SlimeTora/README.md

-# SlimeTora (GX6 fork)
+# SlimeTora (GX6 only fork)
 ## **This fork includes basic support for the GX6 dongle.
 This is NOT production ready at all and you W I L L experience bugs.**

-A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting Bluetooth and the GX6 communication dongle*
+A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting the GX6 communication dongle

-\* **if you haven't noticed already, read the huge notices**
+This fork adds support for the GX6 communication dongle, opening up the software to everyone! **Bluetooth support has been removed from this fork, if that's needed use the original repo.**

 ## A rewrite of SlimeTora is in the works which will improve stability and performance *massively*.

 # Known issues
 - **Literally everything, this is NOT production ready.**
   - When you actually connect the trackers, the program should work flawlessly
-- **Bluetooth has NOT been tested and may be broken by this fork**
 - Connecting is very finicky (e.g. trackers connect on SlimeTora but not show in SlimeVR)
   - Usually fixed by restarting the trackers or reconnecting the GX6 dongle
 - Trackers may not be assigned correctly in SlimeTora